cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 In particular, we run ``model.compile`` on our ``model`` to generate a (distributed) compute graph, the same way we did with Keras before.

-Next, we load MNIST data for training, validation and testing, and create ``Dataset`` s from them.
+Next, we load the MNIST data for training, validation and testing, and create ``Dataset`` s from it.
 Note that we ``batch`` the dataset for training.
 This will guarantee that Tarantella is able to distribute the data later on in the correct way.
 Also note that the ``batch_size`` used here, is the same as for the original model, that is the global batch size.
 For details concerning local and global batch sizes have a look